 - All student audio responses for Music Theory Exams must be submitted through the Digital Audio Submission (DAS) portal to be scored.
 Visit Submitting Audio for more information about the DAS portal.

 - The Digital Audio Capture (DAC) app is an additional recording option available for AP Music Theory Exams.
-The 2020 version of the DAC app for use on Apple iPad tablets will be available for download in the spring.
+In 2020, versions of the DAC app will be available for iPads and Chromebooks.
+The 2020 DAC app will be available for download in the spring from the Apple App store and the Chrome Web store.
 Schools that use the DAC app must use the 2020 version of the app.
 (Files recorded using previous versions of the DAC app will not be accepted by the DAS portal.)

-- For more information, please see the AP Coordinator’s Manual, Part 2 (available in late fall).
+- For more information, please see the AP Coordinator’s Manual, Part 2.
 The AP Exam Instructions will be available in 2020.

 Ordering Master CDs